blaenk/site/content/notes/docker.md

 [caching issues]: #image-cache

 Commands that use pipes and the `system()` shell form are considered successful as long as the final operation succeeds, regardless of the status of preceding operations.
-This can be overridden by prefixing `set -o pipefial &&` to the command.
+This can be overridden by prefixing `set -o pipefail &&` to the command.

 ### CMD